 Humanity marches forward

-The drudgery of empty store fronts is by no means a sign of impending doom for the economy.
+Pandemic aside, the drudgery of empty storefronts is by no means a sign of impending doom for the economy.
 In every economic system, old jobs are replaced by new ones, and the anxiety that accompanies these changes is as ancient as the bazaar.
 Agricultural workers were once worried that the tractor would render field workers inefficient and irrelevant.
 It did, but the world was not ravaged by unemployment – agricultural workers merely ended up contributing their labors to innumerable other industries.
 Similarly, the ATM, feared as the death knell of bank work, ended up generating hordes of new jobs related to ATMs.
 The internet may eradicate some kinds of work but will ultimately advance humanity toward new professional and economic opportunities.
 As there will be no end to human ingenuity, there will be no end to human work.

 The Bottom Line: The internet is the double-edged sword of the 21st century.
 It destroys as it creates, it constructs monopolies as it invites competition.
 E-Commerce seems to be dictating entirely new terms for global and local economies.
 What do you think?
 Will these new terms benefit the economy in the long-run, or is the internet merely helping us to construct a palace on quicksand?